Ever wondered about massage and prostitution in China?

 But is it legal?

-In 2011, two men were arrested for running a happy ending massage parlor in Guangdong province.
+Well, in 2011 two men were arrested for running a happy ending massage parlor in Guangdong province.
 They were convicted of organizing prostitution and sentenced to five years in prison.

 The verdict was subsequently overturned by a higher court that ruled masturbation does not count as prostitution.